 Thinking traps, or cognitive distortions, are thought patterns that often lead us to feel anxiety, worry or self-doubt.
 They can make us care too much what others think, doubt our own abilities, think outcomes will always be negative, and often derail us from using healthy skills/tools that actually help us navigate situations.
 (Check out some common thinking traps examples listed on Anxiety Canada Youth as a reference.)

-For food allergy-specific examples, as well as an interactive worksheet you can use to examine and challenge your own thinking traps, check out the Food Allergy Thinking Traps activity worksheet below.
-(Offered in two downloadable formats)
+For food allergy-specific examples, as well as a 3-page interactive worksheet you can use to examine and challenge your own thinking traps, check out the Food Allergy Thinking Traps activity worksheet on the Therapeutic Worksheets page.

 Stay tuned for additional worksheets and resources